-- 1.PURPOSE.
-This Circular provides guidance on the implementation and enforcement of the Streamlined Inspection Program (SIP) as promulgated in Title 46, Code of Federal Regulations (CFRs), Part 8. - 2.
-DIRECTIVES AFFECTED.
-MOC Policy Letters 4-97, 5-97, and 6-97 are cancelled. - 3.
-DISCUSSION. - a.
-The Streamlined Inspection Program (SIP) is a voluntary alternate method of inspecting a vessel to ensure regulatory compliance.
-Instead of the traditional Coast Guard inspection by a marine inspector, the SIP allows onboard and shoreside vessel operating personnel to conduct the majority of inspections required by the CFRs, and to have the adequacy of these inspections verified by Coast Guard marine inspectors on a regular basis. - b.
+1.PURPOSE.
+This Circular provides guidance on the implementation and enforcement of the Streamlined Inspection Program (SIP) as promulgated in Title 46, Code of Federal Regulations (CFRs), Part 8.

+2. DIRECTIVES AFFECTED.
+MOC Policy Letters 4-97, 5-97, and 6-97 are cancelled.
+3. DISCUSSION.

+b.
 It is the intent of the SIP to raise the overall safety of a vessel by actively empowering the vessel's support personnel.
-The main focus on the establishment of this program is to develop, under Coast Guard supervision, a process by which the inspection of the vessel is carried out by qualified company personnel with approved test procedures in a self-perpetuating, self-correcting format. - c.
+The main focus on the establishment of this program is to develop, under Coast Guard supervision, a process by which the inspection of the vessel is carried out by qualified company personnel with approved test procedures in a self-perpetuating, self-correcting format.

+c.
 The SIP may not be suited for every company.
 This program is intended for companies, regardless of size, which have an absolute commitment to safety and which employ capable and dedicated vessel operating personnel.
 The initial time and effort necessary to establish this program is considerable.
 However, the long-term benefits of establishing the program outweigh the initial cost.
 Initial pilot SIPs have proven highly successful.
 Reductions in Coast Guard inspection time were realized allowing marine inspector resources to be concentrated on higher risk activities.
 Companies experienced reductions in both time and monies required to maintain regulatory compliance.
 An additional advantage realized was that crews became more familiar with safety equipment and vessel systems, resulting in higher crew moral and opportunities for professional advancement.
 Additionally, a substantial safety dividend was realized when the level of vessel safety was both increased and maintained over time.